Chelsea to accelerate striker search with Liam Delap, Benjamin Sesko, Hugo Ekitike and Viktor Gyokeres targets

 Liam Delap, Benjamin Sesko, Hugo Ekitike and Viktor Gyokeres are all Chelsea striker targets; Blues expected to move quickly after Wednesday's Europa Conference League final to sign a new striker; Chelsea will strengthen their squad before flying to the United States for Club World Cup

-Chelsea are expected to move quickly after Wednesday's Europa Conference League final to sign a new striker.
+Chelsea are expected to move quickly after Wednesday's Europa Conference League triumph to sign a new striker.

 Senior executives have drawn up a shortlist of names which includes Liam Delap, Benjamin Sesko, Hugo Ekitike and Viktor Gyokeres.